|

 Google Trends aims to provide insights

 into broad search patterns on Google.
-It is based
+It is

-approximations are used when computing the results.
+and several approximations are used when computing

 |